How To Clean Power Steering Fluid Off Driveway

 When the poultice has dried, scrape it off with a pointed brush.
 Repeat the process if the fluid doesn’t get cleaned up.
 However, using this method to remove sizable fluid stains would take much time, and it might not be economical.

 Solvents like paint thinners are employed to remove fluid stains.
-Using sawdust and paint thinner can work wonders if you want to get power steering fluid out of your driveway.
+Using sawdust and paint thinner can work wonders to get power steering fluid out of your driveway.
 To make sawdust damp, combine it with paint thinner.

 Over the harmed surface, spread the mixture.
 Check and clean sweep.
 Repeat the procedure if the stain is still visible on your driveway.